How to Track GLP-1 Side Effects Effectively

 -

 Step 6: Review the day's entry and set the next-dose reminder in Pepio.
-Linking the reminder to today’s log keeps context for your next shot.
+Set a next-dose reminder in Pepio or use the Next Dose Date Calculator (https://pepio.app/tools/next-dose-calculator/) to stay on schedule.
 Don’t set reminders without confirming the correct next-dose date.

 -

-Step 7: At the end of each week, export or view the weekly summary to spot patterns.
+Step 7: At the end of each week, export your logs from Pepio or review weight and symptom trends in the app to spot patterns.
 Weekly reviews show ties between dose changes and symptoms or weight shifts.
 Avoid only looking at single-day snapshots.

 - Step 8 (optional): Add notes about diet, stress, or medication changes that might influence symptoms.
 Contextual notes help you and your clinician interpret patterns later.
 Don’t omit context, since isolated ratings can mislead.